 “When I eat, I feel a sense of comfort, love, a sense of fullness,” Megan explains about her relationship with food, which she calls “my constant best friend.

-Now she is ready to change her life and break her habits.
-“I can’t go on living like this, it’s a living hell,” she says to the camera, holding back her tears.
+Now, she’s determined to change her life and habits.
+“I can’t keep living like this,” she tells the camera, holding back tears.

 Dr. Now is surprised at her health when he arrives at her Houston office.
 “It’s shocking to see so many medical problems in someone so young,” he says of her many illnesses, and the 12 medications she has to take every day.
 “Some of the medications he takes,” he adds on another visit, “are usually taken by people in their 40s, 50s, and 60s.